ytree-project/ytree/doc/source/Analysis.rst

-To unleash the true power of the :class:`~ytree.analysis.analysis_pipeline.AnalysisPipeline`, run it in parallel using one of the :ref:`parallel_iterators`.
+To unleash the true power of the :class:`~ytree.analysis.analysis_pipeline.AnalysisPipeline`, run it in parallel using one of the :ref:`parallel-iterators`.
 See :ref:`ytree_parallel` for more information on using ``ytree`` on multiple processors.